saadather/WirlZy/README.md

 When you're making changes to your fork, you'll push to your fork with `git push origin master`, and your pull request will get automatically updated with the latest pushes you've made.

-When your pull request gets approved by someone, this means you're able to push to jenkins with `git push jenkins master`.
-Clicking the "Merge" button will not merge into master since we used gated builds.
-This means that Jenkins is the only one who is capable of pushing to master to ensure our repository stays clean.

 To summarize, this is the process:

 1. You fork the WirlZy repository